Kanomble/celery_blast/README.md

 - Replace `SECRET_KEY` with a real secret value.
 - For production, set `DJANGO_ALLOWED_HOSTS` and `CSRF_TRUSTED_ORIGINS` in `.env.prod` to the deployed host name and HTTPS origin.
-- Configure the required reference-data URLs before running the CATHI setup procedure.
-These values are intentionally blank in the example files and must be set in `.env.dev` or `.env.prod`:
+- Review the reference-data URLs before running the CATHI setup procedure.
+The example files use NCBI HTTPS defaults;
+  change them in `.env.dev` or `.env.prod` if your installation needs another mirror or pinned source:
   `TAXDB_URL`, `CDD_DATABASE_URL`, `REFSEQ_URL`, and `GENBANK_URL`.
-- Prefer HTTPS URLs for large archives when the provider supports them.
-For example, the CDD archive should be served as a readable `.tar.gz` file that contains `Cdd.pal`; the RefSeq and GenBank values should point to assembly summary text files.
+- The CDD archive must be a readable `.tar.gz` file that contains `Cdd.pal`; the RefSeq and GenBank values should point to assembly summary text files.
 - Keep `.env.dev`, `.env.prod`, and `.env.prod.db` out of Git.
 Do not commit runtime secrets.

 Environment files are read when containers are created.
 If you change `.env.dev`, `.env.prod`, or `.env.prod.db` after